nf-core/website/markdown/usage/nf_core_tutorial.md

 nextflow run nf-core/hlatyping -profile singularity,debug
 ```

-Note that the order in which config profiles are specified matters...
+Note that the order in which config profiles are specified matters.
+Their priority increases from left to right.

 ### Running pipelines with test data
 The `test` config profile is a bit of a special case.
 Whereas all other config profiles tell Nextflow how to run on different computational systems, the `test` profile configures each `nf-core` pipeline to run without _any_ other command line flags.
 It specifies URLs for test data and all required parameters.
 Because of this, you can test any _nf-core_ pipeline with the following command: